 As an artist, I am extremely fascinated by how we interact as people and work together towards finding solutions to the problems we face.
 That innovative spirit is what leads us to create new solutions for problems that plague our society nowadays.
 But our ability to innovate should be complemented by the very things that makes us human too, such as love, kindness and hope.
 A combination of those factors and the relationship within is what inspired and driven my work.
 I’m fascinated by human’s potential to equally destroy and improve living creature life.
 Our world is the world of interaction, and clay and glass give me the ability to communicate the world.

-In my work I seek to isolate and cherish positive interactions through the meticulous arrangement of abstract forms.
-Though minimalism my practice represents moments of intimacy, community, strength and altruism found within the interaction of humans and animals.
-The correlation between objects and how they are perceived in a space is essential to illustrating a specific moment.
-Nothing is superficial: the scale, the shape, the lip, the surface, the lighting, the height and the spacing.
+In my work, I seek to isolate and cherish positive interactions through the meticulous arrangement of abstract forms.
+Though minimalism my practice represents moments of intimacy, community, strength, and altruism found within the interaction of humans.
+The correlation between objects and how they are perceived in space is essential to illustrating a specific moment.
+Nothing is superficial: the scale, the shape, the lip, the surface, the lighting, the height, and the spacing.
 Each installation tells a story through the carefully selected composition of forms, allowing me to speak to the viewer in the language of shapes.

-If a writer has a pen, then wheel and pipe are my pen.
+If a writer has a pen, then the wheel and the blowpipe are my pens.